Skip to main content

 (a) Acute medications are limited to a thirty-four-day supply.

-(b) Chronic maintenance medications are limited to a one-hundred-two-day supply.
+(b) Select chronic maintenance medications and select durable medical equipment (DME) products covered under the pharmacy benefit are limited to a one-hundred-two-day supply.

 (2) Maximum quantity limits